-(4) You should read and review, with your advisors if necessary, the enclosed statutory materials pertaining to dissenting shareholder rights.
-You are advised that you must return your dissenting shareholder rights notice not more than thirty-five (35) days after the date appearing on this atement in order for you to exercise such rights.
-If returned subsequent to that date, the Company will not recognize any dissenting shareholder is a result, you would remain a common shareholder in Croff Enterprises, Inc. and become a common shareholder in Croff Oil.
-If you decide to exercise dissenting shareholder rights, you must return your corporate certificate for your shares in negotiable form with signature ed along with the attached and incorporated dissenting shareholder rights election form to the Company in the enclosed envelope within the thirty-day period. vote as e the Plan, sharehole You are further advised that a Special Shareholder Meeting is planned for party mu If you are a beneficial owner, that is it is "you", not the name appearing on the certificate, who has the actual beneficial ownership rights to these then Croff must obtain back from you not only your signature, but the signature and consent of the actual name holder on the certificate and which st endorse the certificate as returned.
+- (5) You are advised that you must return your dissenting shareholder rights notice not more than thirty-five (35) days after the date appearing on this notice statement in order for you to exercise such rights.
+If returned subsequent to that date, the Company will not recognize any dissenting shareholder rights.
+As a result, you would remain a common shareholder in Croff Enterprises, Inc. and become a common shareholder in Croff Oil. - (6) If you decide to exercise dissenting shareholder rights, you must return your corporate certificate for your shares in negotiable form with signature guaranteed along with the attached and incorporated dissenting shareholder rights election form to the Company in the enclosed envelope within the thirty-five (35) day period. - You are further advised that a Special Shareholder Meeting is planned for December 21, 2007 to vote upon and approve the Plan as more fully setout in the enclosed proxy.
+The vote on the Plan was approved by the Board of Directors of CROFF and was authorized to be submitted for shareholder vote as explained in the attached proxy material.
+Your dissenting shareholder rights do not provide any right for you to block or stay the implementation of the Plan, if approved by majority shareholder vote as anticipated.
+The notice address for the corporation and to which you should return any dissenting shareholder rights, notice and form, along with your certificate, is contained in the address appearing on the enclosed proxy materials and is 3773 Cherry Creek Dr N #1025, Denver, CO 80209.
+You may also telephone the Company at (303) 383-1515. - (8) If you are a beneficial owner, that is it is "you", not the name appearing on the certificate, who has the actual beneficial ownership rights to these shares, then Croff must obtain back from you not only your signature, but the signature and consent of the actual name holder on the certificate and which party must endorse the certificate as returned.
 See particularly the provisions of enclosed Utah Code Annotated §16-10(a)13-03(3).
-Again, if you have any a regarding signature rights or procedures, please feel free to call the Company at your earliest convenience.
-Sincerely, /S/ Gerald L. Jensen Chairman of the Board and President 2
+Again, if you have any questions regarding signature rights or procedures, please feel free to call the Company at your earliest convenience.